-You will now see several lines of text in your debugger.
-You will need to look down several lines to see the output of the NSLog call.
+You will now see a line of text in your debugger.
 The first part of the line shows the date, time, and name of the application.
 The Hello World part was generated by the NSLog line that you added.

 - 1. Go back to Xcode and open the AppDelegate.swift file. - 2.
 Go to the beginning of the line that begins with NSLog.
 This is the line that is responsible for printing the Hello World section.
 You are going to comment out this line by placing two forward slashes (//) in front of the line of code.
 Commenting out code tells Xcode to ignore it when it builds and runs the application.
 In other words, code that is commented out will not run. - 3.
-Once you comment out the line of code, the code will no longer be run so Hello World will no longer show in the log.

-4. We want to use the log to output the results of comparisons.
-Add one line, as shown here:
+Once you comment out the line of code, you will no longer see the line in bold if you run the program because the application is no longer outputting any line. - 4.
+For the application to output the results of your comparisons, you will have to add one line, as shown here:

 '''

-NSLog("The result is \(6 > 5 ?
-"True" : "False")")
+NSLog("The result is %@", (6 > 5 ?
+"True"

+: "False"))

 '''

-- Note The previous code, (6>5 ?
+Note The previous code, (6>5 ?
 "True" : "False"), is called a ternary operation.
-It is essentially just a simplified way of writing an if/else statement. - 5.
-Place this line in your code.
+It is essentially just a simplified way of writing an if/else statement.

+5. Place this line in your code.
 This line is telling your application to print The result is.
 Then it will print True if 6 is greater than 5, or it will print False if 5 is greater than 6.